-Let’s take a look at some of the exact wording from the legislation so we can understand fully what is required:
+Let’s look at some of the exact wording from the legislation so we can understand fully what is required:

 - Risk management (required).
 Implement security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level to comply with 164.306 (a)(i.e. ensuring the “confidentiality, integrity and availability of all electronic protected health information the covered entity or business associate creates, receives, maintains, or transmits.”)